Are you lonely this Christmas…..again?

 Merry Christmas from my family to yours

 There is a reason suicide rates increase during the holidays and toward the new year.
-That reality tells us something important.
-This season, while celebrated, carries emotional weight that is often ignored.

 Allow yourself to genuinely celebrate others who seem happy.

 I dislike the habit of dismissing people’s joy by saying it is fake or just a highlight reel.
 While that may be true at times, cynicism does nothing to heal loneliness.
 Being able to rejoice with others is a sign of emotional maturity.
-Don’t hide from someone elses amazing reality.
+Don’t hide from someone else’s amazing reality.
 Live vicariously and use it as a reminder that good things can happen in this world AND to you too babes!

 Joy grows where joy is cultivated.